itiligent/Sonos-OpenWRT-VLANs/README.md

 ```

 ### **Step 11: [Optional] Additional Persistent Disk Storage**
-If using a virtualised instance of OpenwWRT on x86, a robust approach for adding persistent music disk storage to OpenWRT is to create a separate EXT4 formatted vdisk that is auto mounted via `/etc/fstab`.
-For auto mount & vdisk storage persistence across firmware resets or even firmware upgrades, it is possible to create a custom firmware image with your modified `/etc/fstab` file baked in as the default.
-This approach ensures the extra EXT4 storage partition is not lost of destroyed upon firmware resets or upgrades.
-See here for further instructions on resizing and adding additional partitions to OpenWRT: [https://github.com/itiligent/Easy-OpenWRT-Builder](https://github.com/itiligent/Easy-OpenWRT-Builder?tab=readme-ov-file#-persistent-filesystem-expansion-without-resizing-partitions)
+For OpenWRT on x86, the most reliable way to add persistent music storage is to create a separate EXT4-formatted vdisk and auto-mount it via /etc/fstab.
+To ensure persistence across firmware resets or upgrades, bake your modified /etc/fstab into a custom firmware image.
+This prevents the extra EXT4 partition from being lost upon firmware resets or upgrades.
+See here for more on adding additional partitions to OpenWRT: [https://github.com/itiligent/Easy-OpenWRT-Builder](https://github.com/itiligent/Easy-OpenWRT-Builder?tab=readme-ov-file#-persistent-filesystem-expansion-without-resizing-partitions)

 ---

 ## Future Sonos Changes?

-The above config was tested on both Android and Apple devices on 8th March 2025 with the current latest available Sonos S80 application & firmware on OpenWRT 23.05.5.
-All functions at that time were 100% working (Sonos S80 app, Airplay, new device discovery, new device setup, volume control, speaker grouping and Samba music library access all whilst connected to either the LAN VLAN or Guest VLAN).
+The above config continues to work as at August 2025 with the latest available Sonos S80 application & firmware on OpenWRT 24.10.2 All functions are 100% working (Sonos S80 app, Airplay, new device discovery, new device setup, volume control, speaker grouping and Samba music library access all whilst connected to either the LAN VLAN or Guest VLAN).

 Please submit an issue if you notice something is not working, or share any helpful suggestions.